ImSentient/InternProject/README.md

 ```

 If the docker container pass their health checks (as they should), then you'll now have a local API which you can interact with through https://127.0.0.1:8000/api/

+## Design Considerations

+- Uses docker containers to isolate both an instance of Django and of PostgreSQL (which has a persistant volume) and auto-migrates the Django models to the DB with a custom auto_migrate.sh shell script, which is also why autocrlf needs to be disabled if on a windows machine.
+- The Django API is accessible through 127.0.0.1 port 8000, and the PostgreSQL is accessible through port 5432.
+- Transition logic handled in views.py of the api app.
+- That's all the major bulletpoints i can think of.

 ## API Examples
 ### Server Creation